 All transfers are subject to a new probationary period.
-See Section 4.2 for details on probation.

 Types of Lateral Transfers:

 Voluntary: This type of lateral transfer occurs when an employee voluntarily elects to apply for a position advertised.

 Involuntary: This type of transfer occurs when a supervisor determines that the move is beneficial to RCMA.
 The transfer may be within the same geographical area or to a different RCMA location.